 With all of this being said, there is not a “playbook” to follow with a government shutdown.
 The most important step an investor can take is to have an efficiently diversified portfolio reflecting your goals and risk tolerance.
 McNab Financial uses a “Core and Explore” strategy for client’s portfolios by using core asset classes and complimenting the core asset allocation with alternative investments to produce an efficient portfolio.
 So now is a good time to take a step back and ask yourself if your portfolio is set up appropriately to withstand an event like a government shutdown.
 If you are a client of McNab Financial, your custom portfolio is ready.

 This article is written by Kevin J. McNab.
 Kevin is President of McNab Financial, LLC and is a CFP®, ChFC®, and CRPC®.
-McNab Financial specializes in working with clients in the academic and medical fields.
-This article is not intended to contain investment advice.
-Please contact your investment professional to discuss funds discussed in this article.
+This article is not intended to contain investment or tax advice.
+Please contact your investment and tax professional to discuss investments discussed in this article.
 McNab Financial, LLC is a Registered Investment Advisor in the State of Colorado.